fangfufu/httpdirfs/README.md

     mkdir cache mnt
     httpdirfs --cache cache http://cdimage.debian.org/debian-cd/ mnt

 Once a segment of the file has been downloaded once, it won't be downloaded again.
-So the first time you use the file it is slow, the subsequent access is fast.
 You can also retrieve your partially or fully downloaded file from ``cache/metadata``.

+Please note that due to the way the permanent cache system is implemented.
+The maximum download speed is around 6MiB/s, as measured using my localhost as the web server.
+If you have a fast connection, you might be better off not to run the permanent cache system.
+If you have any patches to make it run faster, feel free to submit a pull request.

+The permanent cache system also heavily relies on sparse allocation.
+Please make sure your filesystem supports it.
+Otherwise your hard drive / SSD might grind to a halt.

+The permanent cache system also appears to be slightly buggy.
+This software seems to crash less if I don't turn it on.
+Your mileage may vary.

 ## Configuration file support
 There is now rudimentary config file support.
 The configuration file that the program will read is ``${XDG_CONFIG_HOME}/httpdirfs/config``.
 If ``${XDG_CONFIG_HOME}`` is not set, it will default to ``${HOME}/.config``.
 So by default you need to put the configuration file at ``${HOME}/.config/httpdirfs/config``.
 You will have to create the sub-directory and the configuration file yourself.
 In the configuration file, please supply one option per line.
 For example:

 	$ cat ${HOME}/.config/httpdirfs/config
 	--username test